exploring self-realization, sacred personhood, and full humanity

 I feel there is no more important precept that one might possess to prepare one’s spirit for life in the next dimensions.
 Why is this?
 It is so because “mind the gap” means that you’ve not only accessed, but have crossed over the threshold into, the domain of the sacred soul.

-Editor’s note: Just because you will be able to sit quietly in a room alone, doesn’t mean that you’ll be caught there too often – I mean it's a nice skill to list on your resume, and we’ll always need or want a little meditation time to keep ourselves aligned with the Divine Parents, but they didn’t create us to sit at home too much, counting flowers on the wallpaper.
+Editor’s note: Just because you will be able to sit quietly in a room alone, doesn’t mean that you’ll be caught there too often – I mean it's a nice skill to list on your resume, and we’ll always need or want a little meditation time to keep ourselves aligned with the Divine Parents, but they didn’t create us to sit at home too much.

 Alive Inside may be close to the most inspiring film you'll ever see.